gratajik/book-memory-bank/tutorial.md

 4. Create master outline (28 chapters in this example)

 #### Writing Phase (Act Mode):
-1. Write chapter outlines one at a time
-2. Write the actual chapter based on the outline
+1. Write the chapters, based on memory bank and the master outline (use /NextChapter)
-3. Update memory bank after each chapter
+2. Update memory bank after each chapter
-4. Review for consistency and style
+3. Review for consistency and style
-5. Repeat for all chapters
+4. Repeat for all chapters

 ### 4. **Character Development Techniques**
 Greg demonstrates two innovative approaches: